Zequez/logseq-vault/pages/Map of How to Consciously Feel.md

 -
 -
 - Q: Why male-male female-female for the thoughtmap?
-- Q: Is sitting in the floor while
+- Q: Is sitting in the floor while consciously keeping a straight back enough to counteract the chest compression and blocking of feelings?
 -